gspindles/mj-score-eval/README.md

 #### 8.2.2 Little Three Dragons (小三元) : 40 -> 60
 Two pungs / kongs of Dragons, plus a pair of Dragons as the eyes.

-Note: this hand always includes two Dragon pungs, so it scores at least 40+10+10=60 points.
+Note: this hand always includes two `Dragon Pung`s, so it scores at least 40+10+10=60 points.

 Example: ![dw]![dw]![dw]  ![dr]![dr]![dr]  ![dg]![dg]